I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_query_key_security_information.md

 `Reserved`

 This member is reserved for future use.
 This member is defined for Windows Vista and later versions of the Windows operating system.

-`SecurityDescriptor`

-A pointer to a <a href="..\ntifs\ns-ntifs-_security_descriptor.md">SECURITY_DESCRIPTOR</a> structure that receives security information for the key object.

-`SecurityInformation`

-A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff556635">SECURITY_INFORMATION</a>-typed value that identifies the type of security information that is being requested.

 ## Remarks
 The system passes the <b>REG_QUERY_KEY_SECURITY_INFORMATION</b> structure to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine every time a thread attempts to query a key's security information—for example, when a driver calls <a href="..\ntifs\nf-ntifs-zwquerysecurityobject.md">ZwQuerySecurityObject</a>.